mdavids/rfc/content/draft-davids-forsalereg-15.md

 contact the domain name holder for further negotiations.

 With due caution, such information can also be incorporated into automated availability services.
 When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

+The operational convention described in this document does not require any protocol change.

+Furthermore, (#ethicalconsids) discusses some ethical considerations.
+In particular, the approach in this document aims to promote a more equitable domain aftermarket and minimizing potential for unintended commercial entanglements by registries.

 ## Terminology